Dr. Muthulakshmi Reddy (1886-1968)

 “There is enough wealth in our nation to perpetuate an evil and vicious caste of high priest; there is generosity enough to thrust memorials on men whose very lives were lived to demonstrate their emptiness; there is enough humanity to make a fetish and fashion of Ahimsa, but there is neither money nor wealth nor generosity nor humanity to build a home for the poor sufferers of cancer.
 I think it is time we transferred a little of our Ahimsa from our books to our lives.” – Dr. S. Krihnamurthy

-Find more information about Dr. Krishnamurthy in The Hindu.
+Find more information about Dr. Krishnamurthy in the Adayar Cancer Institute website.

 Dr. V. Shanta (1927 – 2021)